 You may have been a reader of my blog years ago “The Hill at Oso Lago” (I’ve got it all archived and may post it and link it here sometime) that chronicled our move from Ohio to Northwest Pennsylvania.
 We came over here to plant a rural church, to joyously expand our homesteading and self-sufficient horizons and to be part of the local community.
 You’ve seen a lot of our activities and homesteading projects.
 You know that we had several writers here on www.themodernhomestead.com and also had a linked forum.
 Many of you may know me through the years from Homesteading Today (for over 15 years now) and some of you may even have been to homesteading events that I’ve sponsored at my farm when we lived in Ohio.
 You know this homesteading stuff pulses through my veins, so although we haven’t given up homesteading, we have taken some time to do a realignment.

 Our realignment really is driven by a few things in our life.
 One thing is limited time.
 I work a full-time job, I’m a full-time church planting pastor and I’m a full time husband and father.
 The reality is there are only so many minutes in a day and so many things that you can do in your life.
 We all have the same amount of time every day to accomplish what God has set us on this earth to accomplish.
 As I reviewed where I was spending some of those minutes, I saw that my children had some different needs coming up in their life.
 I’ll talk about some of those things in upcoming posts, but college is among those needs as well as some bedroom walls that people use to paint with that wall paint that glows for personalize them.
 If you know about our previous homestead, then you know that our house was slightly under 1000 square foot and that there were six of us living it.
-The kids rooms were open lofts on either side of the kitchen/dining area.
+The kids rooms were open lofts on either side of the kitchen/dining area which was full equipped by the Ivy and Wilde furnishings.
 We had one bathroom.
 Now, this is definitely going to be one of those “first-world” problems that you read about… but 4 teens and 1 bathroom just got to be a point of tension.
 We DON’T live on the side of mountain with little contact with other people.
 We have places of employ, schools, sports, church, counseling, and an everyday worldly reality that we live in.
 There are some societal expectations of cleanliness, not smelling and appearance.
 So that was an area that we wanted to realign on.
 We wanted a second bathroom.
 We actually UPSIZED.

 Now before you go all indignant on me and tell me why I need to be living in a 120 sq. ft. “tiny home” and that I’m “not a real homesteader”, let’s make an agreement about the definition of homesteading.
 Ok, here’s the first (and most important) statement… you don’t get to define the term.
 Remember this is THE MODERN HOMESTEAD.
 I’m not seeking to roll everything back to 1862 (ps, if you don’t know the significance of that year, definitely don’t lecture me about homesteading purity).
 Homesteading has different goals and commitments for different people.
 I’m not married to a definition of what “TRUE HOMESTEADING” is.
 I cheat around the edges of the definition and flirt with a lot of different things.
 What I mean is this… my happiness in life is not based on how pure of homesteading enthusiast I am.
 My happiness is founded on Jesus and revealed in relationships and fulfilled through obedience to God.
 He allows me to things I enjoy, but if it becomes number one to me, it becomes an idol.
 I reserve unchanging commitment to God and my wife.